vozlt/nginx-module-vts/README.md

 The directive `vhost_traffic_status_display_format` sets the default ouput format that is one of json or html.
 (Default: json)

+Traffic calculation as follows:

+* ServerZones
+ * in += requested_bytes
+ * out += sent_bytes
+* UpstreamZones
+ * in += requested_bytes via the ServerZones
+ * out += sent_bytes via the ServerZones

+All calculations are working in log processing phase of Nginx.
+Internal redirects(X-Accel-Redirect or error_page) does not calculate in the UpstreamZones.

+`Caveats:` this module relies on nginx logging system, so the traffic may be in certain cirumstances different that real bandwidth traffic.
+Websocket, canceled downloads may be cause of inaccuracies.

 ## Directives

 ### vhost_traffic_status